Double categories for adaptive quantum computation: Adaptive quantum computation

-\end{itemize}} The affine Boolean labels are sent to their corresponding Boolean instruments. {The double category determined by the image of $\phi_\pP$ will be denoted by $\sf{MBPC}$.} \end{defn}
+where $\Pi_X^r=(\one+(-1)^rX)/2$, which also coincides with $\Pi_\alpha$ in Eq.~(\ref{eq:alpha measurement}) when $\alpha=0$. \end{itemize} The affine Boolean labels are sent to their corresponding Boolean instruments. {The double category determined by the image of $\phi_\pP$ will be denoted by $\sf{MBPC}$.} \end{defn}

-A key construction in this model is the realization of the OR-gate label by affine Boolean labels and quantum labels.
-This construction is crucial in understanding the vertical direction of the double category $\sf{DPG}_{\pP}$.
-For this construction we need the Greenberger--Horne--Zeilinger (GHZ) state \cite{danos2007measurement} for $n$-qubits, which in $\sf{DPG}_\pP$ can be implemented as follows:
+A key construction in this model is the realization of the OR-gate label using affine Boolean and quantum labels.
+This construction is crucial for understanding the vertical direction of the double category {$\sf{MBPC}$}. {In addition, this non-affine Boolean label is used in the model conversion from the circuit model.}